Dresovense/orange3-textable/docs/doc/widgets/intersect.rst

 segmentation will be in-/excluded.

 Thus in :ref:`figure 1 <intersect_fig1>` above, the widget inputs two segmentations.
-The first (**Source segmentation**), whose label is *words*, is the result of the segmentation of a text in words, as performed with the :doc:`Segment <segment>` widget for instance.
-The second (**Filter segmentation**), whose label is *stopwords*, is the result of the segmentation in words of a list of so-called "stopwords" (articles, pronouns, prepositions, etc.), typically deemed irrelevant for information retrieval.
-(CHECK BASED ON IMAGE!!)
+The first (**Source segmentation**), whose label is *Words*, is the result of the segmentation of a text in words, as performed with the :doc:`Segment <segment>` widget for instance.
+The second (**Filter segmentation**), whose label is *Stopwords*, is the result of the segmentation in words of a list of so-called "stopwords" (articles, pronouns, prepositions, etc.), typically deemed irrelevant for information retrieval.

 The **Send** button triggers the emission of a segmentation to the output connection(s).
 When it is selected, the **Send automatically** checkbox